The Pros and Cons of Small-Business Credit Cards

 If you need to carry a balance, search for small-business credit cards that offer low interest rates or loans to minimize your interest expenses.

-If you think a rewards card might be a good fit for your business’s purchasing needs, there are a few small-business credit cards that you should consider.
+If you think a rewards card might work for your needs, there are a few small-business credit cards to consider.

 “The best rewards card for you is one that will give you extra points where you spend the most.”